Pretty When You Cry

-Pretty When You Cry is 2001 erotic thriller directed by Jack N. Green.
+Pretty When You Cry is 2001 American erotic thriller film directed by Jack N. Green.

 Synopsis

 Detective Black (Elliott) conducts a procedural interrogation on Albert Straka (Kennedy), a quiet and unassuming man who is a suspect in the brutal and violent murder of Frank (Cavalieri), a drug and sex addict who owns a nightclub.
 He gets Albert to admit that he had strong feelings towards Frank's wife, Sarah (Elizabeth), but that she was into far too kinky sex for him to ever fall in love with.
 As the interrogation continues, it is revealed that the sordid sexual relationship among the three grew increasingly bizarre.

 Principal cast

 Critical reception

 From Christopher Null of Filmcritic.com:

 From Anee Teepesh of Geniuses Who Have Opinions on Films: